Layrovell/rent24/README.md

 $ pnpm run test:cov
 ```

+## Role Definitions

+#### Guest:
+Unregistered users who can view listings but cannot take any actions like saving properties or renting them.
+They must register to become a User or an Agent.

+#### User (default role, can act like an Owner):
+A registered user who can perform actions such as renting properties, saving properties, and posting their own properties as an owner.
+This role covers the functionality of a typical user and owner combined.
+Users can list properties they own (acting as an owner) but cannot act as an agent for other owners.

+#### Agent:
+An Agent can act on behalf of multiple property owners, post listings, and manage properties for others.
+Agents may have fields like commissionRate and companyName that apply specifically to their agency work.
+They have distinct responsibilities from regular users because they deal with third-party property management.
+If the Agent wants to post their own property (acting as an Owner), they should be able to do so while maintaining their ability to post properties on behalf of others.

+## Entities:
+**User** - During registration, only the essential fields (like email, password, and role) are saved to the User entity.
+**Profile** - The Profile entity is created later when the user interacts with the app further (like accessing the settings page), where they can complete additional information.

+## Techniqs
+1. Modular Design (separated Profile from User entity);
+1. Dedicated Profile Module insread on adding all related logic into User (Separation of Concerns);

 ## Resources

 Check out a few resources that may come in handy when working with NestJS: